coredns/rrl/README-DEV.md

 the rate-limit feature in BIND.

-In the interest of keeping PRs as small as possible, RRL will first implement the following minimal set of sub-functions.
+In the interest of keeping PRs as small as possible, RRL will first implement the following minimal set of sub-functions (aka minimal viable product).

 * Parsing of Corefile
 * Categorization of responses, and accounts debits/credit